hove-io/navitia/documentation/navitia.io/source/integration.rst

 Warning: this last request gives the stop areas used by the vehicle journeys containing the headsign `CANE`, *not* the stop areas where it exists a stop time with the headsign `CANE`.

+since / until
+_____________

+- Type: `datetime`

+To be used only on a vehicle journey collection, to filter on a period.
+Both parameters until and since are optional.

+Example:

+* api.navitia.io/v1/coverage/fr_idf/vehicle_journeys?since=20150912T120000&until=20150913T110000

+Warning: this filter is applied using only the first stop time of a vehicle journey, since is included and until is excluded.

 Filter
 ######